 Some sensitive children might even take that to believe that we do not find them important and they are not worthy of respect.
 This will be a big problem because children cannot feel safe with someone they do not trust and who does not allow them to be themselves.

 The developmental approach puts emotions in the forefront of importance.
-Not paying attention to our children’s emotional expressions comes at a high cost because we miss out on that window into our child’s world—what makes him/her tick and what will help him/her respond to us and then feel safe enough to initiate interactions with us.
+Not paying attention to our children’s emotional expressions comes at a high cost because we miss out on that window into our child’s world—what makes them tick and what will help them respond to us and then feel safe enough to initiate interactions with us.

 Challenges to the developmental way of thinking